renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 The Mudskipper Federation is a loosely-aligned chain of tribes and families that spreads through the running water of the Ruby Isle.
 Though they spread slowly, they are far-flung, and can be found in wide, slow-running rivers and freshwater lakes (so long as they refuse to fall stagnant) throughout the Ruby Plane.
-Each river—and what tributaries and nearby lakes that can be settled—is governed by a tribe.
+Each river — and what tributaries and nearby lakes that can be settled — is governed by a tribe.
 Tribes, in turn, are often rife with sub-divisions, almost like a nation in miniature.

 <aside class="floating">